PretendoNetwork/boss-crypto/README.md

 ### Arguments
 - `aesKey`: BOSS AES encryption key
-- `serialNumber`: Serial number used in the BOSS container
+- `serialNumber`: Serial number used in the BOSS container.
+This is a unique identifier of the container, similar to the data ID on the Wii U (not to be confused with the NS Data ID, which is assigned per payload content)
 - `options`: Array of `CTRCryptoOptions`

 ### Returns: